ReindeerCode/JavaScript-Random-Password-Generator/ReadMe.md

 Click deployed site link at top of ReadMe

 ## Test Command:
-To test type Click "Generate Password" button and follow alert messages. into the terminal
+To test type Click "Generate Password" button and follow alert messages.

 ## Github:
 Check out more projects on my Github at https://github.com/ReindeerCode